-Acronym/Title ON-TRK: PrOspective Non-interventional study in patients with locally advanced or metastatic TRK fusion cancer treated with larotrectinib Protocol version and date v2.0, 04 SEP 2019 IMPACT study number 20324 Study type / Study phase Non-interventional, post approvalImage: PASS Joint PASS:Image: PASS Joint PASS:Image: PASS Joint PASS: Author Marc Fellous, Bayer US LLC.
-100 Bayer Boulevard, Whippany, 07981 NJ, USA Rationale and background TRK fusion cancer is rare but presents as a variety of solid tumors.
+Acronym/Title ON-TRK: PrOspective Non-interventional study in patients with locally advanced or metastatic TRK fusion cancer treated with larotrectinib Protocol version and date V3.1, 11 Nov 2022 IMPACT study number 20324 Study type / Study phase Non-interventional, post approval PASS Joint PASS: YES NO Author PPD Bayer Consumer Care AG, Medical Affairs Oncology, PPD Rationale and background TRK fusion cancer is rare but presents as a variety of solid tumors.
 Larotrectinib is a highly selective TRK inhibitor that, in a pooled analysis of patients in phase 1/2 clinical trials, demonstrated an effective and sustained response in the majority of patients with TRK fusion cancer.
 Because of the limited number of patients treated with larotrectinib, information relating to its safety profile in a broader population and over extended time periods is lacking.
 Therefore, there is a need for data in a larger patient population, and for real-world data on larotrectinib treatment.
 This study will describe the safety and effectiveness of larotrectinib under real-world treatment conditions and provide information about the management of patients with locally advanced or metastatic TRK fusion cancer in standard clinical practice.
 Research question and objectives The purpose of this study is to describe, under real-world conditions, the safety and effectiveness of larotrectinib in patients with locally advanced or metastatic TRK fusion cancer for whom a decision to treat with larotrectinib has been made before enrollment.
-The primary objective of this study is to describe the safety of larotrectinib in patients with locally advanced or metastatic TRK fusion cancer, including incidences of all treatment-emergent adverse events (TEAEs) in real-world practice conditions.
+The primary objective of this study is to describe the safety of larotrectinib in patients with locally advanced or metastatic TRK fusion cancer, including incidences of all on 04 Jan 2023 treatment-emergent adverse events (TEAEs) in real-world practice conditions.